dmh2000/retrosheet/doc/retro-chapter-1/index.md

 One of the sources mentioned at [sabr.org](https://sabr.org/how-to/statistical-databases-and-websites) that fit the bill is (retrosheet.org)[https://www.retrosheet.org/].
 It has some pretty comprehensive data about games, personnel and teams.
 Best of all their data is free to download and use with the proper attribution.
 So I started this project using their data as the basis.
 Just to be clear, I am not affiliated with retrosheet.org, I am just using their data and putting a wrapper around it.

+Retrosheet is put together by volunteers and its a lot of work.
+You may find that some of the data is incomplete.
+I'm sure they would welcome any help updating the data.

 I suggest you peruse (retrosheet.org)[https://www.retrosheet.org/] to get a feel for what it provides.
 The folks there put a lot of work into making this data available.
 I thank them for that!

 <pre>